-A successful On-Site Visit is the primary responsibility of the Team Leader.
-This demands a number of strategies in a variety of situations: diplomacy, objectivity, professionalism, patience, sense of humor, consensus-building, and closure.
-It is the Team Leader who establishes a relationship with the school's Head of School and serves as the liaison between the school and the Southwestern Association of Episcopal Schools.
-The Team Leader, along with the team and a representative from SAES, will determine if the school has:
+A successful On-Site Visit is the primary responsibility of the Team Leader (TL).
+This demands a number of strategies in a variety of situations: diplomacy, objectivity, professionalism, patience, a sense of humor, consensus-building, and closure.
+It is the TL who establishes a relationship with the school's Head of School (HOS) and serves as the liaison between the school and the Southwestern Association of Episcopal Schools (SAES).
+The TL, along with the team and a representative from SAES, will determine if the school has:

-- completed all elements of the Self-Study, including responses to all questions posed, and appendices and documents required by the Self-Study; - disclosed fairly and accurately a congruence between its mission and its program; - hosted a constructive, well-organized on-site visit; and - engaged actively as the final report of the On-Site Visiting Team is edited for factual accuracy.
+- completed all elements of the Self-Study (SS), including responses to all questions posed, and appendices and documents required by the Self-Study; - disclosed fairly and accurately a congruence between its mission and its program; - hosted a constructive, well-organized on-site visit; and - engaged actively as the final report of the On-Site Visiting Team is edited for factual accuracy.

-An effective Team Leader is a teacher and encourager of the team, a coordinator of communication with the school, and the spokesperson at the Standards Committee meeting where the school's accreditation is discussed.
+An effective TL is a teacher and encourager of the team, a coordinator of communication with the school, and the spokesperson at the Standards Committee meeting where the school's accreditation is discussed.
 Teaching the accreditation process includes sharing one's understanding of and experience with objective observations, valid findings, and accurate reports.
 Assistance begins with the first email communication made with the team and continues throughout the visit.
-A Team Leader is called upon to mentor those who are new to serving on a team, and to support the work of all team members throughout the visit.
+A TL is called upon to mentor those who are new to serving on a team, and to support the work of all Team Members (TM) throughout the visit.

+Conflict of Interest

-Conflict of Interest: In accordance with best practices and SAES policies, all accreditation team leaders and team members must not accept an assignment where a conflict of interest exists.
-Common conflicts of interest include, but are not limited to the following: you are a current or former employee of the school; you have a relative who is a current or former student, employee, or Board member of the school; your school is a direct competitor of the school; you have been in communication with the Head regarding your own career path; you have a current or planned consulting or financial relationship with the school; you have a special/personal interest in the school's accreditation.
+In accordance with best practices and SAES policies, all accreditation team leaders and team members must not accept an assignment where a conflict of interest exists.
+Common conflicts of interest include, but are not limited to, the following: you are a current or former employee of the school; you have a relative who is a current or former student, employee, or Board member of the school; your school is a direct competitor of the school; you have been in communication with the HOS regarding your own career path; you have a current or planned consulting or financial relationship with the school; you have a special/personal interest in the school's accreditation.
 Please do not assume that SAES is aware of any such conflicts of interest.
-If you feel that you have a conflict, please discuss it with the SAES Director of Accreditation.
+If you feel that you have a conflict, please discuss it with the SAES Director of Accreditation (DoA).

-This guide is a timetable of the work expected from a Team Leader, and explains the intricacies of the tasks.
-The association uses a number of abbreviations throughout its documents with which the Team Leader must become familiar:
+This guide is a timetable of the work expected from a TL and explains the intricacies of the tasks.
+The association uses a number of abbreviations throughout its documents with which the TL must become familiar:

-- Southwestern Association of Episcopal Schools SAES - On-Site Visit OSV Self-Study SS Team Leader TL Team Member TM SAES Staff Liaison SL - Head of School HOS Director of Accreditation DoA - International Council Advancing Independent School Accreditation ICAISA - Texas Private School Accreditation Commission TEPSAC
+Southwestern Association of Episcopal Schools: SAES

+On-Site Visit: OSV

+Self-Study: SS

+Team Leader: TL

+Team Member: TM

+Head of School: HOS

+Director of Accreditation: DoA